 Isn’t creativity fascinating?

-I’m willing to bet you’ve had remarkable episodes of sustained creativity, times when everything clicked, when you couldn’t record your thoughts fast enough.
+I’m willing to bet you’ve had remarkable episodes of sustained creativity, times when everything clicked, and you couldn’t record your thoughts fast enough.

 And, if you’re anything like me, you’ve tried to recreate them.